fleming79/async-kernel/CONTRIBUTING.md

 ### Notebooks

-Notebooks are included in the documentation with the plugin [mkdocs-jupyter](https://github.com/danielfrg/mkdocs-jupyter).
+Notebooks are included in the documentation by the plugin [mkdocs-jupyter](https://github.com/danielfrg/mkdocs-jupyter).

+!!! info

+    We use the kernel spec named 'async-docs' which has a cell execute timeout of 100ms.
+This is used to advance execution through long running cells.

+    The [suppress-error][async_kernel.typing.Tags.suppress_error] tag is inserted in code cells to enable with generating documentation.
+The symbol '⚠' is an indicator that the error was suppressed.
+Normally this is due to the timeout but there is no distinction on the type of error.

 #### Useful links